tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 >**<font color="red">Masters</font>**: List of mod names ("Skyrim.esm").
 Same as types, you can still further limit it per group rule.

 >**<font color="red">SingleMatch</font>**: True or False (Default).
 If true a record will stop trying to match rules once it finds it's first match.
+When this is true, it is the one time having a rule with no actions does something.
+That something is stop any records that match the rule from progressing to further rules in the group.

 >**<font color="red">Rules</font>**: This is the list of all the rules in this group.